CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/input-data-install_pcluster.md

 ## Copy Input Data from S3 Bucket to lustre filesystem
-Note: AWS Parallel Cluster configured with the lustre file system allows users to either copy data from S3 Bucket or pre-load data at cluster build time.
-Pre-loading or importing the data from an S3 Bucket at the time that the Parallel Cluster is created is covered below.

 Verify that the /fsx directory exists this is a lustre file system where the I/O is fastest